magoz/masonryfy/README.md

   // +------+-------+-------+
 ```

-Te result can be used by any frontend to create a masonry-like layout like so:
+The result can be used by any frontend to create a masonry-like layout like so:

 ```tsx
 // Example using React.
 But can be adapted to any frontend framework.